-On July 16, 1945, when the United States detonated the world’s first atomic bomb, the atmospheric radiation released by this event marked the beginning of the Nuclear Anthropocene.
+On July 16, 1945, when the United States detonated the world’s first atomic bomb, the atmospheric radiation released by this event marked the beginning of the what is now called the Nuclear Anthropocene.

-Curated by Christina Cuthbertson and Lindsey Sharman and coordinated at Founders’ Gallery by Katherine Ylitalo.
+Co-curated by Christina Cuthbertson and Lindsey Sharman.
 Co-organized by the Southern Alberta Art Gallery and the Founders’ Gallery.
-An exhibition catalogue with essays by Peter C. van Wyck and Jayne Wilkinson is scheduled for publication in 2020.
+An exhibition catalogue designed by Information Office, with essays by Peter C. van Wyck and Jayne Wilkinson, is scheduled for publication in 2020.